zhaoyang02/ordinal-preference-optimization/eval/README.md

 ## Evaluation
 We provide details on the evaluation of the models in this directory.
-Specifically, we evaluate on ListUltraFeedback [AlpacaEval 2](https://github.com/tatsu-lab/alpaca_eval) and [MT-Bench](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge).
-ListUltraFeedback has 1.97k questions from original [UltraFeedback](https://huggingface.co/datasets/openbmb/UltraFeedback), AlpacaEval 2 consists of 805 questions from 5 datasets, and MT-Bench covers 8 categories with 80 questions.
+Specifically, we evaluate on ListUltraFeedback [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval) and [MT-Bench](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge).
+ListUltraFeedback has 1.97k questions from original [UltraFeedback](https://huggingface.co/datasets/openbmb/UltraFeedback), AlpacaEval consists of 805 questions from 5 datasets, and MT-Bench covers 8 categories with 80 questions.

 ### Proxy Model
 1. Responses Generation